diversen/gpt-translator/output/hamlet_part_translated.md

 **MARCELLUS**

-> Has this thing appeared again tonight?
+> Has that thing appeared again tonight?

 **BERNARDO**